kacienk/fire-visualization/README.md

 In order to make the code more consistent we use Prettier code formatter with configuration provided in the `.prettierrc` file.

+Moreover, we integrated ESLint to help with the development process, clean code and to follow the good React and Typescript practices.

 ## Formatting process

 In VSCode set: